openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 The CORE-V-MCU QSPI Master supports an implementation of the SPI and the QSPI (Quad SPI) mode enabling higher bandwidths required by modern embedded devices.
 Due to the lack of a formal standard it is impossible to make a claim of compliance to the protocol.
 However, CORE-V-MCU’s QSPI interface is known to work with the Micron N25Q256A Serial NOR Flash Memory and *should* work with a large set of QSPI and SPI devices.
-The QSPI master described here has some limitations to the supported variants of the SPI protocol.
-The major limitation is the lack of support for the full duplex transfers.

 Features
 --------